dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/UXSDKDemo.md

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

-## Importing DJI UI Library
+## Importing DJI UX SDK

-Now, open Android Studio and select **File -> New -> New Project** to create a new project, named "UILibraryDemo".
-Enter the company domain and package name (Here we use "com.dji.uilibrarydemo") you want and press Next.
+Now, open Android Studio and select **File -> New -> New Project** to create a new project, named "UXSDKDemo".
+Enter the company domain and package name (Here we use "com.dji.uxsdkdemo") you want and press Next.
 Set the minimum SDK version as `API 19: Android 4.4 (KitKat)` for "Phone and Tablet" and press Next.
 Then select "Empty Activity" and press Next.
 Lastly, leave the Activity Name as "MainActivity", and the Layout Name as "activity_main", press "Finish" to create the project.

 ### Configure Gradle Script